-We are a regenerative and aesthetic medicine company focused on 3D bioprinting of tissues and organs, and medical aesthetics.
-Our products are based on our recombinant human collagen (rhCollagen) that is produced with our proprietary plant-based genetic engineering technology.
-These products address indications for the diverse fields of tissue repair, aesthetics and organ manufacturing, and are ushering in a new era in regenerative and aesthetic medicine.
+We are a regenerative and aesthetic medicine company focused on medical aesthetics and 3D bioprinting of tissues and organs.
+Our products are based on our recombinant human collagen (rhCollagen) that is produced in genetically engineered tobacco plants using our proprietary technology.
+These products address indications for the diverse fields of tissue repair and aesthetics, and are ushering in a new era in regenerative and aesthetic medicine.

-In February 2021, we entered into the AbbVie Development Agreement with Allergan, an AbbVie company, pursuant to which we and AbbVie are collaborating in the development and commercialization of dermal and soft tissue filler products for the medical aesthetics market, using our rhCollagen technology and AbbVie's technology.
-In June 2023, we announced the achievement of a milestone with respect to the dermal and soft tissue filler product, which triggered a \$10 million payment from AbbVie to us.
-The dermal filler product is currently in clinical trials that are conducted by AbbVie.
+In February 2021, we entered into the AbbVie Development Agreement with Allergan, an AbbVie company, pursuant to which we and AbbVie are collaborating in the development and commercialization of dermal and soft tissue filler products for the medical aesthetics market, using our rhCollagen technology in combination with AbbVie's technology.
+In February 2025, we announced the achievement of a development milestone with respect to this product candidate, which, according to the AbbVie Development Agreement, triggered a \$2 million payment from AbbVie to us.
+This milestone achievement follows our announcement in June 2023 regarding another achievement which triggered a \$10 million payment from AbbVie to us.
+The dermal filler product candidate is currently in the clinical phase.
+AbbVie is collecting data and conducting a review of interim results from the first cohort of patients enrolled under the trials initiated in 2023 and next steps for the program are to be determined by AbbVie upon concluding their assessment.
+The trials are designed, planned, and executed by AbbVie.